mwcproject/mwc-node/doc/roadmap.md

 - 11/11/2019 - Mainnet launch.
 - 10/14/2019 - BTC/MWC atomic swap completed on testnet.

+# To be done
-To be done: (If you want to help please contact us in discord.)
+If you want to help please contact us in discord.
 - Release Atomic Swap support.
 Dec 2020
 - Mobile node.
 March 2021
 - Grin rebase.
 November 2020